The Monadic Theory of Toric Words: Introduction

 where $s(\cdot)$ is the successor function defined by $s(x)=y$ if and only if

-The formula $\varphi$ defines the subset ${\{n \st n \equiv 1 (\bmod\: 3)\}}$ of $\nat$, and $\psi$ is the sentence ``there are infinitely many primes congruent to 1 modulo 3'', which is true.
-Another example of a number-theoretic statement expressible in our setting would be the Twin Primes Conjecture, which is given by the first-order sentence
+The formula $\varphi$ defines the subset ${\{n \st n \equiv 1 \pmod{3}\}}$ of $\nat$, and $\psi$ is the sentence ``there are infinitely many primes congruent to 1 modulo 3'', which is true.
+Another example of a number-theoretic statement expressible in our setting would be the twin prime conjecture, which is given by the first-order sentence

-Unsurprisingly, decidability of the MSO theory of the structure ${\langle \nat; <, P\rangle}$, where $P$ is the primes predicate, remains open.
-Conditional decidability is known subject to Schinzel's Hypothesis, a number-theoretic conjecture that implies existence of infinitely many twin primes \cite{bateman1993decidability}.
+Unsurprisingly, the decidability of the MSO theory of the structure ${\langle \nat; <, P\rangle}$, where $P$ is the primes predicate, remains open.
+Conditional decidability is known subject to Schinzel's hypothesis H, a number-theoretic conjecture which implies, in particular, the existence of infinitely many twin primes~\cite{bateman1993decidability}.